Majorca Holidays 2023/2024

 Majorca Holidays Guide

-While temperatures get cooler in the winter months, Majorca is still warmer than the UK with an average six hours of sunshine per day in winter and up to 12 hours in summer, ideal if you find yourself suffering from seasonal affective disorder.
+While temperatures get cooler in the winter months, Majorca is still warmer than the UK with an average six hours of sunshine per day in winter and up to 12 hours in summer, ideal if you find yourself suffering from seasonal affective disorder, or you just want a cheap break in the sun.

 And the best part?
 Holidays to Majorca start from less than £100pp.